Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 ## Overview

 Checks the local security posture of an Apache httpd installation: which modules the server has loaded, which account its worker processes run under, and the ownership and permissions of the configuration files, the process ID file, the lock file directory and the core dump directory.
 Every value is read back from the running installation rather than from a configuration file, so a path left at a compiled-in default and a directive overridden further down the configuration are both reported as they actually take effect.
 Each finding maps to a copy-pasteable recommendation.
 Alerts when a module widens the attack surface without being needed, when the worker account is not a dedicated unprivileged system account, or when a file or directory the server relies on can be modified by somebody other than root.
 Individual checks can be excluded with `--ignore`.
-Supports extended reporting via `--lengthy`.
 Requires root or sudo.

 The checks follow the "Minimize Apache Modules" and "Principles, Permissions, and Ownership" chapters of the CIS Apache HTTP Server 2.4 Benchmark.